 - Providing occupants with attractive and understandable information on building performances in use.

-- Providing relevant stakeholders evidence of performance of the developed DRIVE 0 solutions by local study and demonstration cases initiated by ‘local drivers’.
+- Providing relevant stakeholders evidence of the performance of the developed DRIVE 0 solutions by local study and demonstration cases initiated by ‘local drivers’.

 WP1 – Management and Coordination

-This work package will provide coordination and budget management, oversee the project communication and ensure the delivery of outputs.
+This work package will provide coordination and budget management, oversee the project communication, and ensure the delivery of outputs.

 WP2 – Circular Technology and Concept development and adaptation.

 Developing proven plug & play prefab deep renovation solutions for building elements and